 For children today being ill means skipping school, staying snuggled up under a blanket and watching cartoons, whilst your parents bring you all manner of hot drinks and soups, dishing out comforting hugs.
-But for the children of the Apprentice House at Quarry Bank Mill, being ill meant a visit from Dr Peter Holland and a brief respite from darting amongst the machines at the Mill.
+But for the children of the Apprentice House at Quarry Bank, being ill meant a visit from Peter Holland and a brief respite from darting amongst the machines at the mill.

-Dr Holland had been the Greg family physician since 1795, but Samuel Greg quickly hired him to examine the new children who were brought to the Apprentice House to check their suitability for work at the Mill, and their care thereafter.
-For his services Dr Holland was paid 12 guineas per year, and his appointment is believed to be the earliest known employment of a factory doctor anywhere in the world, was still relatively unusual at the beginning of his career at Quarry Bank Mill.
+Peter Holland had been the Greg family physician since 1795, but Samuel Greg quickly hired him to examine the new children who were brought to the Apprentice House to check their suitability for work at the mill, and their care thereafter.
+For his services Peter Holland was paid 12 guineas per year, and his appointment is believed to be the earliest known employment of a factory physician anywhere in the world, was still relatively unusual at the beginning of his career at Quarry Bank.

-Historians, such as Mary B. Rose, have used the presence of Dr Holland as evidence for Samuel Greg’s benevolent attitude of care towards his workers, but of course we must not forget that healthy workers meant more productive workers and therefore more profitable workers!
+Historians, such as Mary B. Rose, have used the presence of Peter Holland as evidence for Samuel Greg’s benevolent attitude of care towards his workers, but of course we must not forget that healthy workers meant more productive workers and therefore more profitable workers.

 In the Georgian era, the medical world still prescribed to the ancient humoral understanding of the body and medicine, which focused on the way in which the fluids in the body were perceived to interact with each other and the elements; air, earth, water, fire.
 These humours were; blood, yellow bile, black bile and phlegm.
 In 1541, Sir Thomas Elyot wrote The Castel of Health in which he described earth to be cold and dry, water to be cold and moist, air to be hot and moist, and fire to be hot and dry.
 Elyot informs us that we can decipher which element is predominant in a person by examining their complexion, for instance if you had a full head of red hair, a temper, and large veins and arteries then you were known to be Sanguine, and air was the predominant element in your body.